Sylhet District: Largest Tea processing area & amazing beautiful place

 Shahjalal (RA) shrine of the revered 14th century.
 Sufi saint Shah Jalal shrine is one of Bangladesh’s biggest pilgrimage sites.

 Shah Jalal’s tomb is covered with rich brocade and the space around it is illuminated with candles in the evenings, lending a magical feel.
 Non-Muslims can enter here but dress must be elegant.
 Shoes have to be removed at the steps.

 The saint’s sword and robes are preserved within the mosque but aren’t on display.
 People can also walk around the hillside graveyard behind the shrine.

-Being buried near the saint is considered a great honour.
+Being buried near the saint is considered a great honor.
 Women can enter the complex and there is a special prayer hall for women.

 4. Kulumchora fountain

 Kulumchora fountain is located in Gowainghat Upazila.
 It is basically the end part of a fountain of India.